wallymathieu/assertfail/_posts/2023-02-19-Sample-monorepo-conversion.md

 - Many services that dealt with different subdomains that uses a few shared libraries
 - Very complicated requirements with lots of nuances
 - Different persons had different areas of expertise
-- Most of the different services are loose coupled to each other
+- Generally the services are loose coupled
 - Thought out structure for each service and uniform style

 At first, we thought that the shared code would stabilize.
 This did not happen.
 This meant a large number of pull requests with only package version changes.